 There is not one audio format that can play across all browsers and platforms with built-in support.
-To avoid having to use multiple audio formats, Construct uses its own decoder for platforms that do not have built-in support for WebM Opus.
-This software decoder is used for Safari, all browsers on iOS, and Microsoft Edge.
+To avoid having to use multiple audio formats, Construct uses its own WebM Opus decoder for Safari & iOS, which are the last platforms left that do not have built-in support for WebM Opus.

 In some cases the software decoder can slow down the startup time of the game, or add latency before a track can start playing.
-If this is a problem, you can import MPEG-4 AAC (.m4a) or MP3 alternatives for your audio files, which have built-in support on all browsers that use the software decoder.
+If this is a problem, you can import MPEG-4 AAC (.m4a) or MP3 alternatives for your audio files, which have built-in support in Safari.
 If there is an AAC or MP3 version of an audio file available, and the current platform has built-in support for it, Construct will use that file instead.

 Construct does not encode AAC or MP3 audio for you.
 You will need to use other software to encode your audio in to one of these formats, and then import the .m4a or .mp3 files in to your project.
 Construct will simply copy these files in to your project without converting them to WebM Opus.

 The following formats can be imported to Construct.
-PCM WAV files are recommended.
+PCM WAV or FLAC files are recommended.
 Not all files are converted, as noted below.

 - PCM WAV (.wav): converted to WebM Opus

 - WebM (.webm): copied to project if Opus, else converted to Opus

 - MPEG-4 AAC (.m4a): copied to project (provides alternative for Safari)